-The Institute of Medicine defines health care equity as "providing care that does not vary in quality because of personal characteristics such as gender, ethnicity, geographic location, and socioeconomic status."
-Healthy People 2020 defines disparities as "a particular type of health difference that is closely linked with social, economic and/or environmental disadvantage."
+The Institute of Medicine defines equitable care health care equity as "providing care that does not vary in quality because of personal characteristics such as gender, ethnicity, geographic location, and socioeconomic status."
+Health equity is foundational to addressing health disparities, which Healthy People 2020 defines disparities as "a particular type of health difference that is closely linked with social, economic and/or environmental disadvantage."
 Health disparities adversely affect groups of people who have systematically experienced greater obstacles to health based on their racial or ethnic group; religion; socioeconomic status; gender; age; mental health; cognitive, sensory, or physical disability; sexual orientation or gender identity; geographic location; or other characteristics historically linked to discrimination or exclusion.